digiaonline/lumen-contentful/README.md

 caching and so on.
 If you need to deviate from the default options you will have to extend `ContentfulServiceProvider` and override the `createClientOptions` method.
 Make sure to also register your custom service provider instead of the one from the library.

+If you need need to use a custom client completely, override `createClient`.